-Every year in February during Black History Month we celebrate the work and legacy of prominent Black leaders who’ve paved a way for racial equity and inclusion in the United States.
-It’s also a time when people celebrate Black culture and history including music, art, literature, etc.
+Every year in February, during Black History Month, we commemorate the work and legacy of prominent Black leaders who’ve played pivotal roles in advancing racial equity and inclusion in the United States.
+It’s a time to honor and celebrate Black culture, history, and the enduring contributions of Black individuals across various domains.

 SIGNS